-As with the part 2 you are limited to 3 attempts.
+As with part 2, you are limited to 3 attempts.

 Your final exam will involve you giving a real driving lesson, with an examiner observing from the back seat.
-This will last around 1 hour.
-You must identify what the pupil wants to work on and help them achieve their goals, using client-centred learning technics.
+This will last for around 1 hour.
+You must identify what the pupil wants to work on and help them achieve their goals, using client-centred learning techniques.

-The examiner will mark you 3 main areas,
+The examiner will mark you on 3 main areas:

 - Risk management

-The trainee licence is a license to instruct for 6 months before completing the third exam.
+The trainee licence is a license that allows you to instruct for 6 months before completing the third exam.
 If you decided to take this route, you must complete a total of 40 hours before you can apply for it.
-You will be able to charge full price for lessons.
-This is to gain experience for the final exam, not to earn money.
+You will be able to charge full price for lessons – although we like to point out that this is to gain experience for the final exam, not to earn money.
 With this, you must do an additional 20 hours or have 25% of all your lessons supervised in the first 3 months or before taking your first attempt, whichever comes first.